rh-messaging/activemq-artemis-operator/docs/tutorials/external_mqtt_clients.md

 $ minikube kubectl -- patch deployment -n ingress-nginx ingress-nginx-controller --type='json' -p='[{"op": "add", "path": "/spec/template/spec/containers/0/args/-", "value":"--enable-ssl-passthrough"}]'
 ```

-# Deploy ArtemisCloud operator
+# Deploy Arkmq-org operator
-First you need to deploy the ArtemisCloud operator.
+First you need to deploy the Arkmq-org operator.
 If you are not sure how to deploy the operator take a look at [this blog]({{< relref "using_operator.md" >}}).

 # Download the test certficates from Apache ActiveMQ Artemis